jm-begon/progressmonitor/README.md

 Progress monitor
 ================
-Progress monitor is a library for monitoring progress on time intensive tasks.
+Progress monitor is a Python library for monitoring progress on time intensive tasks.

 What, another progress bar toolbox ?
 Well, yes... and no!
 Progress monitor aims at giving flexible tools for monitoring progress with the least possible business code invasion.